aws-samples/sample-sagemaker-ai-rcf-anomaly-detection-lunar-spacecraft/README.md

 ## Data

-The script uses public NASA-Blue Origin Demo of Lunar Deorbit, Descent, and Landing Sensors (BODDL-TP) data (https://data.nasa.gov/Aerospace/Blue-Origin-Demo-of-Deorbit-Descent-and-Landing-Se/nj3a-8wq3/about_data).
+The script uses [public NASA-Blue Origin Demo of Lunar Deorbit, Descent, and Landing Sensors (BODDL-TP) data](https://data.nasa.gov/Aerospace/Blue-Origin-Demo-of-Deorbit-Descent-and-Landing-Se/nj3a-8wq3/about_data).
 Ensure your data is in the correct format with columns for timestamps, positions, velocities, and quaternions.

 ## Results